BFA Dance Performance and Choreography

 - Students display an integrated and comprehensive knowledge of the dance field -- historical, cultural, theoretical and aesthetic, practical and pedagogic.

-Download the BFA Dance Performance and Choreography Degree Plan (PDF) that shows the course required for this degree.
+Download the BFA Performance and Choreography Curriculum Guide (PDF) that shows all of the course work required for the degree.

 Download the Time and Credit Hour Policy (PDF).